stgm/scientific-programming-1/40 Weather/10 Dataprocessing/20 Sensor.md

 Write a program **car_ride.py** that traverses the data file, processes said data and answers the following questions.

-## Travelled distance
+## Traveled distance

-Create a graph of the speed of the car (km/h) as a function of the time and use the data to estimate travelled distance in total.
+Create a graph of the speed of the car (km/h) as a function of the time and use the data to estimate traveled distance in total.

 Create a graph of the position of the car and color the route green (red) where the speed of the car was more (less) than 50 km/hour.